-My explain and reassure answer to questions
+My explain and reassure answer to questions about their facial palsy:

 There will be some situations where you don't want to go into too much detail about facial palsy and how it affects your friend, family member or partner.
 In these situations, it can be helpful to give a shorter explanation and to then change the subject.
 Asking a question about the other person can be a good way of moving the conversation on to a different topic.